spiffe/spire-examples/examples/k8s/k7e/community_day_2019_may/README.md

 # Demo from SPIRE Community Day, May 2019

-This example will allow you to recreate the demo from SPIRE Community Day in May, 2019.
+This example will allow you to recreate the demo from SPIRE Community Day in May 2019.
 To run this example you'll need:

 + A working minikube.
-+ `kubectl` version 1.14 or later.
++ `kubectl` version 1.20 or later.
 + The [examples/k8s/k7e](/examples/k8s/k7e) directory tree from the SPIRE github repository.